 Using a faster print speed and high layer heights will keep your wood filament moving along through your hot end swiftly.
 This way, the wood particles of the wood filament has lesser chances of burning.

-You may already know that printing with high layer heights produce prints that don’t look very good but you can always sand it away after you are done printing.
+You may already know that printing with high layer heights produces prints that don’t look very good but you can always sand it away after you print the object.

 When using wood filaments, you will notice that they are more runny in comparison with PLA filaments.
 So, with this in mind, you can imagine that when the printer head begins to move to various positions, the retractions settings that you would usually use for PLA may not work with wood filaments.
 It can leak from the nozzle.

 This situation can result in a stringy mess, and you don’t want that.
 To avoid this from happening, what you can do is to increase the retraction speed as well as the distances.
 You can try various measures for your wood filament settings to make sure you produce the prints that you want.